 Blog – Posted on Friday, Oct 11

 Poetry is an art form that predates written text.
 It fuses meaning, sound, and rhythm to create magical worlds that offer insights into ourselves – and into the unknown.
 Since it’s taken to the page, poets have even been able to play with how it looks, using word placement to add yet another layer of meaning.
-Poetry almost defies definition, but we know we tend to look to it when we need a little inspiration, to light that spark that only the best poetry knows how to ignite 🔥
+The form almost defies definition, but we know we tend to look to it when we need a little inspiration, to light that spark that only the best poetry knows how to ignite 🔥

-If you’re feeling the urge to jump into the world of poetry, you’ve come to the right place.
+If you’re feeling the urge to jump into the world of poetry books, you’ve come to the right place.
 We’ve compiled a list of collections that should satisfy the breadth and width of most poetic imaginations, from the traditional to the avant-garde.
 It includes what some consider the best poetry books of all time, alongside lesser-known but equally breathtaking compilations.

 Some of the poetry books below are individual collections, while others offer an overview of a certain poet’s work.
 And then there are anthologies that gather groups of similar poets for closer reflection.
 Spanning many countries, languages, and time periods, the list below will have you perfectly primed for the endless possibilities that poetry has to offer.

-Best Poetry Classics
+Best Poetry Book Classics

 1. The Complete Poems of Emily Dickinson by Emily Dickinson (1830–1886)